 - Facial services e.g. Peels are restricted until further notice.

 - Hand sanitizer is for use only when hand washing is not available.
 Due to our configuration we have 2 separate hand-washing sinks available for clients in addition to the washroom.
-Washing with hot soapy water should be priority 1 over using hand sanitizer.
+Washing with hot soapy water should be used over using hand sanitizer.

 - Service times have been extended to accommodate additional cleaning time in between clients (this may reduce availability).

-- If you are high risk or prefer to coordinate your appointment time outside of regular service hours please email [email protected] Although not guaranteed we will everything we can to accommodate your request.
+- If you are high risk or prefer to coordinate your appointment time outside of regular service hours please email firstname.lastname@example.org.
+Although not guaranteed we will do everything possible to accommodate your request.

 What Are The Risks of COVID-19 In Personal Services?